 Students are introduced to various age-appropriate technologies and applications that enhance learning in areas such as counting, understanding math families, phonics, writing sentences and drawing.
-In addition, students experience activities using the mouse, develop introductory word processing skills, and develop simple keyboard familiarity.
+In addition, students experience activities using introductory programming and coding, introductory word processing skills, and develop simple keyboard familiarity.

 Students in grade 1 visit the library regularly for both formal instruction and book selection which includes read-aloud, discussion sessions, and peer sharing opportunities.
 The library media objectives include: introducing resources, procedures, and rules of the library media center; understanding the parts of a book (cover, title page, etc.); understanding terms (author, illustrator, fiction, etc.); understanding picture book shelving scheme (alphabetical to the first letter); exemplary authors and illustrators; Caldecott Awards; and easy nonfiction books through story telling and activities.